-As prerequisites for acceptance to the Doctor of Public Health by dissertation, participants should have completed the equivalent of a recognized graduate degree in an appropriate field of study, have research training, and have several years of meaningful professional experience.
+As prerequisites for acceptance to the Doctor of Philosophy in Transpersonal Psychology participants should have completed the equivalent of a recognized graduate degree in an appropriate field of study, have research training, a minimum of two classes in basic psychology, and have several years of meaningful professional experience.
 Participants are expected to be proficient in English language skills or provide other assurances of effective language support throughout the program.
 Participants must have access to a computer, appropriate software, email and Internet, and academic library resources.